Shabbat Dinner

 Teaching: If someone has a 3-6 minute teaching they’d like to share, or a Scriptural/ liturgical reading

 Possible Discussion Questions: 1) What are you thankful for today/ this week?
 2) What has brought you delight today/ this week?
 3) Where have you seen God move today/ this week?
 4) What is a story where God brought you overwhelming joy?
 5) What is playful for you?
 6) What is something new you would like to try/ learn?
 7) What is something you’d like to celebrate about someone else in the room?
 8) What is something good, beautiful, or true that has gripped you lately?
 9) What is something you have been learning recently in the Scriptures or from Holy Spirit?
 10) What is a deep desire you have in your heart?
 11) What have you been learning from a community or culture that’s different than yours?
+12) What do you picture when you think of the Kingdom of God?

 Post-Meal Prayer / Prayer for Children (Oldest to Youngest)